supafull/magnetic/README.md

 # Magnetic

 ## Introduction

 This project contains code and configuration examples for setting up the backend and frontend for a PWA CRM using React/Typescript/Vite(PWA) with React Admin (MUI) + Electric SQL on the frontend and Supabase on the backend, all deployable to a Kubernetes cluster via a Kubernetes Helm chart.
 Local development is supported using `k3d`, allowing to run an isolated, local kubernetes cluster while still taking advantage of the Vite and (Supabase) Deno functions update-on-save (via local mapped volumes and network foo).

 It includes an adaptation of the React Admin [`ra-supabase`](https://github.com/marmelab/ra-supabase) demo code (which is itself an adaptation of the React Admin demo CRM) to be used with [`electric-sql`](https://electric-sql.com).
 The code was originally compatible with `electric` `0.10.1` and `react-admin` but may be updated for later versions.

-The kubernetes chart uses the `bitnami` [`supabase`](https://github.com/bitnami/charts/tree/main/bitnami/supabase) (4+) chart as a base for the `supabase` support, adding the missing features as at April 2024 (so `analytics/vector+logflare`, `imgproxy` and `functions`).
-Hopefully either the `bitnami` chart will eventually include the missing features (don't hold your breath!) or the [`supabase-community`](https://github.com/supabase-community/supabase-kubernetes/) chart will eventually evolve to support multi-node deployments (only support single-node deployments on kubernetes...
-I know, right!).
+The kubernetes chart uses [`supaplus` `helm` chart](https://github.com/supafull/helm-charts/) for `supabase` support, which in turn uses the `bitnami` [`supabase`](https://github.com/bitnami/charts/tree/main/bitnami/supabase) (4+) chart as a base, adding the missing features as at April 2024 (so `analytics/vector+logflare`, `imgproxy` and `functions`).
+Hopefully either the `bitnami` chart will eventually include the missing features (don't hold your breath!) or the [`supabase-community`](https://github.com/supabase-community/supabase-kubernetes/) chart will eventually evolve to support multi-node deployments.

 This project exists AS AN EXAMPLE usage of the technologies, and has no tests.
 This is, of course, bad.
 It has bugs but many such example projects do.
 If you find any and care, please submit fixes!

 ## Requirements

 This system has been tested on Ubuntu 24.04 but should work on Ubuntu 22.04, either as a host or in Windows WSL2.
-It may work on other systems.
+It may work on other systems but they are not officially "supported".

 You must have [`docker`](https://docs.docker.com/engine/install/ubuntu/) (26.1+, only tested with a normal install, not tested with Docker Desktop), [`k3d`](https://k3d.io/) (5.6+), [`kubectl`](https://github.com/kubernetes/kubectl) (1.29+), [`helm`](https://helm.sh/) (3.14+) and [`node`](https://nodejs.org/en) (20.12+) and [`pnpm`](https://pnpm.io/) (9+) installed in their latest versions as of April 2024 and available in your `PATH`.
 The maintainer uses [`asdf`](https://asdf-vm.com/) (0.14+) for managing node versions but any supported installation method should also work.
 The maintainer activates/installs `pnpm` via `corepack enable`.